NHSDigital/az-backup/docs/pipelines.md

 For the release tag to be added to the repository the following secrets must be created:

-* `GITHUB_TOKEN`
+* `RELEASE_TOKEN`

-  A personal access token (yuk) which allows the pipeline to commit a release tag to the repository.
+  A personal access token which allows the pipeline to commit a release tag to the repository.
 The PAT will expire periodically and must be maintained.

+  The PAT should be a "fine grained" access token, restricted to the `az-backup` repository, with Read/Write permissions for "Actions".